Take a virtual trip to Selawik Refuge by viewing one of our online photo galleries: scenery, wildlife, or plants.

 Items of Note

 The Western Arctic Caribou Herd is one of the most spectacular resources of the Selawik Refuge.
-Numbering about 235,000 animals, the herd is the largest in Alaska, roaming an area of 140,000 square miles—the size of Montana—in northwest Alaska.
+Numbering around 201,000 animals, the herd is the largest in Alaska, roaming an area of 140,000 square miles—the size of Montana—in northwest Alaska.
 Most of the herd crosses refuge lands during both their northerly spring and southerly fall migrations.
 Tuttu, as caribou are known in Iñupiaq, have been a vital element of Iñupiaq life for millenia.More about flora and fauna of the refuge...

-Each fall for the past decade, students, elders, teachers, and community members from the Iñupiaq village of Selawik have celebrated their connection to land and culture at a Science-Culture Camp.
+Each fall for the past 15 years, students, elders, teachers, and community members from the Iñupiaq village of Selawik have celebrated their connection to land and culture at a Science-Culture Camp.
 Every morning for two weeks, rain or shine, participants eagerly climb aboard boats for the 15-minute ride to the camp.
 Highlights from camp include catching and processing fish for drying into paniqtuq (a local food staple), picking berries, hunting caribou, exploring the area's ecology and learning survival skills.Read more about our educational programs...

 "Siilvik" is the Inupiaq name for Selawik, meaning "place of sheefish."
 One of two sheefish spawning areas in the region is in the upper Selawik River.